arkaisho/ts_orderApi/README.md

 Procfile and package.json scripts are already defineds to deploy on Heroku.
 To run the deploy on heroku do:
 * Clone this repository in your own repository.
 * Create a heroku app.
+* Create a heroku postgres database for this app.
 * Define environment variables  on heroku plataform (same as local running except for PORT)
 * Configure the heroku application to automatically deploy from your git repository.